 Port Football Club

 Port Football Club (Thai: การท่าเรือ) or formerly Singhtarua Football Club (Thai: สิงห์ท่าเรือ) is a Thai football club based at the 12,000 capacity PAT Stadium in Khlong Toei District of central Bangkok.
-They compete in Thai League 1 and are one of the most successful clubs in Thai football history, having won the Kor Royal Cup 8 times and the Queen’s Cup 6 times.
+They compete in Thai Leagues 1 and are one of the most successful clubs in Thai football history, having won the Kor Royal Cup 8 times and the Queen’s Cup 6 times.
 In 2009 Thai Port added the Thailand FA Cup to their list of honors.
-The 2010 season saw Thai Port triumphant again as they won the newly introduced Thai League Cup.
+The 2010 season saw Thai Port triumphant again as they won the newly introduced Thai Leagues Cup.
 The 5 million Baht prize money was a welcome reward for all at the PAT Stadium.

 Thai Port Football Club (Thai: การท่าเรือไทย เอฟ.ซี), formerly known as Port Authority of Thailand Football Club (Thai: สโมสรฟุตบอลการท่าเรือแห่งประเทศไทย) was founded in 1967 by Major Prachuap Suntranakul, who was the director of Port Authority Thailand at the time.
 He took on the role of chairman of Port Authority F.C and was instrumental in helping the club during its initial years.